Brahma-fi/Brahma-docs/docs/ContractBreakdown.md

 ## **Vault.sol**

 The following contract controls the access of funds deposited by users who are depositing for earning liquidity fees on Uniswap v3.
-It has a function that involves depositing funds in Uniswap v3 for LP'ing.
-Claim fees from Uniswap for corresponding LP position.
-Swapping assets from one token to another token on Uniswap.
-Issuance/claim of erc20 tokens indicative of share the user holds.
-Movement of funds across different tick ranges of Uniswap v3 pool.
+It has a function that involves:
+- Depositing funds in Uniswap v3 for LP'ing
+- Claim fees from Uniswap for corresponding LP position
+- Swapping assets from one token to another token on Uniswap
+- Issuance/claim of erc20 tokens indicative of share the user holds
+- Movement of funds across different tick ranges of Uniswap v3 pool.

 [Issues of Vault.sol](https://www.notion.so/0d35e76cbe5d40f6ab928d5e56d526e2)